 Worship of Lord Kartikeya

 Kartikeya is worshipped on Kumara Purnima which falls on the full moon day of Vijayadashami.
 A special holiday is celebrated in the southern part of India called Thaipusam.
-This day is considered the day when Kartikeya was sent by Goddess Parvati to the vanquish Asura army of Tarakasur.
+This day is considered the day when Goddess Parvati sent Kartikeya to the vanquish Asura army of Tarakasur.
 He is also worshipped on the day of Skanda Shashti.
 Worshipping Lord Kartikeya on these days brings prosperity and protection from evil forces.

 Kartikeya in other religion